robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 title: Improving Performance of a C++ Backtracking Solver
 ---

-Recently, an acquantance posted on Facebook with a problem.
+Recently, an acquaintance posted on Facebook with a problem.

 >  I've never really used C++ and I was wondering if any friends could help guide me on why my C++ program is slower than my Java program.

 How could this be?
 C++ is typically faster than Java.
-Instinctively I assumed that that a line-by-line rewrite from Java to C++ should be faster.
+Instinctively I assumed that a line-by-line rewrite from Java to C++ should be faster.
 I was [nerd sniped][nerd-sniping] so I reached out to help.

 [nerd-sniping]: https://xkcd.com/356/

 The program in question is a backtracking solver to find optimal solutions to a game.
-In this game, you can make up to 24 moves around a grid, with 1-5 valid decisions each step.
+In this game, you can make up to 24 moves around a grid, with 1-5 valid decisions per step.
 The goal is to maximize a score by gathering items and visiting locations in the grid.
 The solver works by searching through every possible state until the maximum score is found.
 The solver was originally implemented in python, which was very slow.
 It took over an hour for some problem scenarios.
 The original author reimplemented the solver in Java, which was much faster, but it was still too slow for solving the hardest problems.
 The original author then reimplemented the solver in C++, but the C++ implementation ended up being slower than the Java implementation.

 As a benchmark, we ran the solver against a problem scenario called "`fast1`". `fast1` had the fewest game states to search, at ~274K states.
 By contrast, the problem with the most states to search was 848M, about ~3,000x more states.
 Solving the `fast1` scenario took 1.6 seconds to solve in the Java implementation, while the C++ implementation took 3.5 seconds, a slowdown of ~2x!

 The first thing that came to mind is pass-by-value vs. pass-by-reference.
 Java passes objects by reference, while C++ typically objects by value, meaning that the entire object gets copied rather than just a pointer.
 This could explain part of the performance loss.

 There were many possible approaches to improving performance.
 In order to focus on impactful optimizations, I used a profiler.
 I hadn't worked on much C++ performance profiling before.
-Over the course of this project I learned how to use a profiling tool called callgrind.
+Over the course of this project, I learned how to use a profiling tool called callgrind.

 ## Callgrind